vignesh101/confluence_chat/README.md

 Confluence RAG with Chainlit
 ================================

-This app provides a working RAG (Retrieval-Augmented Generation) chatbot over Confluence using a vector DB (Chroma) and Chainlit UI.
+This app provides a working RAG (Retrieval-Augmented Generation) chatbot over Confluence using a vector store (FAISS) and Chainlit UI.
 It supports configurable OpenAI-compatible LLMs and Confluence, plus shared proxy and SSL options.
 Chat history is maintained per session, and a "Start New Chat" action is available in the UI.

 Features
 --------
 - Confluence search across all spaces via CQL, fetch and index matching pages on demand.
-- Vector store backed by Chroma with persistent storage (`.chroma/`).
+- Vector store backed by FAISS with persistent storage (`.faiss/` by default).
 - OpenAI-compatible LLM and embeddings with configurable `base_url`, `model`, `embeddings_model`.
 - Shared `PROXY_URL` and `DISABLE_SSL` applied to both LLM and Confluence requests.
 - Chainlit UI with per-session chat history and a "Start New Chat" action.